Bayer-Group/GeospatialSwift/README.md

 * Minimum distance to a given point (Optional error distance)
 * Contains a given point (Optional error distance)
-* Bounding box
+* Bounding box for any shape
-* GeoJson as a Dictionary
+* GeoJson returned as a Dictionary
-* Points array which make up the geometry
+* Coordinates array for the associated geometry
-* GeodesicPoint with SimplePoint implementation
-* GeodesicLineSegment with midpoint and bearing functions
+* Line segments with midpoint and bearing functions

 * Point
   * Normalize